-In dentistry, digital x-rays have come a long way in improving our ability to diagnose problems in your teeth and jaws.
+Digital dental x-rays have come a long way in improving our ability to diagnose problems in your teeth and jaws.
+But which ones do you need, when do you need them, and why do dentists recommend each kind?

 Periapical x-rays capture the full length of 1 or more teeth, so that we can see the apex, or end, of the root.
 That’s where we look for signs of a tooth abscess, or infection.
 We also use them, as in this case, to make sure that dental implants are fully integrated in the bone.